 The Economics major provides a critical examination of how the economic system works in the United States and throughout the world.
 The introductory courses, ECON1131–ECON1132, are surveys of economic problems, policies, and theory, and the required courses in micro theory and macro theory, ECON2201–ECON2202, give a deeper analytical foundation.
 Electives permit further study in a wide range of fields, including money and banking, international trade and finance, public sector economics, economic development, capital theory, labor economics, industrial organization, environmental economics, law and economics, and econometrics.

 Students from the Carroll School of Management may choose Economics as an area of concentration.
 The concentration consists of seven courses, for a minimum of 21 credits.
 The courses are:

 - Macroeconomic Theory (ECON2202 or ECON2204)

 - And two electives, at least one of which must be an upper level course

 At least one of the Theory courses must be completed by the end of junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).

-Students with a serious interest in economics, however, are urged to take at least ten courses, the equivalent of an Arts and Sciences major.
-Finally, all Carroll School of Management students, regardless of their area of concentration, are required to take Principles of Economics (EC 131–132) and Buisness Statistics (MD135 or 145).
+Students with a serious interest in economics, however, are urged to take eleven courses, the equivalent of an Arts and Sciences major.
+Finally, all Carroll School of Management students, regardless of their area of concentration, are required to take Principles of Economics (ECON1131–ECON1132) and Business Statistics (OPER1135 or OPER1145).

 The major in Economics provides a general background that is useful to those planning careers in law, government service, or business, as well as those planning careers as professional economists.
 Professional economists work as college teachers, as researchers for government agencies, businesses and consulting firms, and as administrators and managers in a wide range of fields.